FuhgJan/StateOfTheArtAdaptiveSampling/README.md

 ### References

-Cite work with:
+If you use part of the work consider citing:
-State-of-the-art and Comparative Review of Adaptive Sampling Methods for Kriging.
-JN Fuhg, A Fau, U Nackenhorst.
-2020.
+Fuhg, Jan N., Amélie Fau, and Udo Nackenhorst.
+"State-of-the-Art and Comparative Review of Adaptive Sampling Methods for Kriging."
+Archives of Computational Methods in Engineering (2020): 1-59.